Ofarukk/Ofarukk/README.md

 ## Aspiring Full-Stack Developer & ICT Student 🎓💻

 👋 Hi there!
-I'm Himal Aryal, an aspiring full-stack developer and ICT student with a passion for creating innovative software solutions.
+I'm Ömer Faruk Koran, an aspiring full-stack developer and ICT student with a passion for creating innovative software solutions.

 ### About Me